sophietheopossum/blood-of-the-chimera/README.md

 includes a required dependency that is missing from the official ebuild.

 ### `net-libs/libtorrent-rasterbar`
-includes the ubuntu patch that adds openssl-1.1 compatibility
+includes extra python3_7 compatibility and more detailed dependencies

 ### `net-libs/serf`
 includes the ubuntu patch that adds openssl-1.1 compatibility